 Quite often, when instructing a group, you will have not only varying personality types, but also skill levels.
 Many snow sports schools have an arrangement for moving guests around in the groups at the beginning of a lesson, however, this is not always possible.
-How will you arrange the learning environment so that each individual will end up feeling like they received their own private lesson?
+Make it a goal to give each person their own private lesson!